 - Contact the potential sponsor and ask to shadow him/her.
 The Volunteer Services office is not able to find a sponsor for a potential observer.

-- Complete the EOP/Shadowing application below and submit at least one week prior to your scheduled shadowing date.
+- Gather the required documents (outlined in step 6) and complete the EOP/Shadowing application below.
+Applications must be submitted at least one week prior to your shadowing date.

 - Complete the Facility Orientation Training located under the training tab.
 You must score 100% to be approved to shadow.